emsesp/docs/docs/About.md

 How it all started.

+- August 2017 - my first prototype, read only and based on an ESP8266.
+Because the Serial UART was used I couldn't display the values to the screen so had to write a Telnet service which consumed about 75% of the tine.
+The GitHub repo had 4 .cpp files and was called Boiler.
 - May 2018 - Version 0.1.0 - The first public prototype.
 Built only for the ESP8266.
-This version only had a very simple telnet interface.
-The GitHub repo had 4 .cpp files and was called Boiler
+This version only had a very simple telnet interface and MQTT.
 - September 2018 - Version 1.0.0 - First official stable release on GitHub
 - December 2018 - Version 1.1.0 - Added the RC30 and RC35 thermostats
 - January 2019 - Version 1.3.0 - Added more boilers and thermostats, and EMS+ support